Paul Marmottan

-On his death, he bequeathed his collection, his Parisian mansion and his villa in Boulogne to the Académie des beaux-arts, which turned them into the musée Marmottan-Monet and the bibliothèque Marmottan respectively.
-His donations to the Assistance publique also enabled the creation of the Marmottan Hospital.
+On his death, he bequeathed his collection, his Parisian mansion and his villa in Boulogne to the Académie des Beaux-Arts, which turned them into the Musée Marmottan (current Musée Marmottan Monet) and the Bibliothèque Marmottan respectively.
+His donations to the Assistance publique also enabled the creation of the Marmottan Hospital in Paris.

 Life

 Education

 From a family originating from Flanders, son of Jules Marmottan, a rich entrepreneur at the head of a mining company in Pas-de-Calais, Paul Albert Jules Marmottan was born in Paris on 26 August 1856.

 From 1865 to 1874, he was educated at the college of Juilly, but in 1870, at his father's initiative, he spent several months in a Rhineland institution in Bonn, before the Franco-Prussian war led to his hasty return home.
 After the war, Paul Marmottan soon resumed his travels abroad: at the age of twenty, he had already visited Germany, Italy and, twice, Egypt.